How Long Do You Have to Wear a Retainer After Braces? (2025 Update)

 There are three types of retainers commonly used in post-braces care:

-• Fixed retainers (also called permanent retainers or bonded retainers) are attached to the lower front teeth with a thin wire and stay in place indefinitely.
-They’re ideal for patients prone to tooth movement or relapse.
+• Fixed retainers (also called permanent retainers or bonded retainers) are attached to the back of the teeth, often on the bottom teeth, with a thin wire and stay in place indefinitely.
+These permanent retainers are ideal for maintaining alignment and keeping teeth straight, especially for patients prone to tooth movement or relapse.

 Dr. Lazzara will recommend the right retainer based on your orthodontic journey and treatment goals.